2014–15 Port Vale F.C. season

-The 2014–15 season was Port Vale's 103rd season of football in the English Football League, and second successive season in League One.
-Before the season began the club were listed as third favourites to be relegated by the bookies.
+The 2014–15 season was Port Vale's 103rd season of football in the English Football League and second-successive season in League One.
+Before the season began, the bookies listed the club as the third favourite to be relegated.

-A run of six defeats resulted in a surprise resignation from manager Micky Adams on 18 September, and his assistant Rob Page took his place in the hot-seat.
-Chairman Norman Smurthwaite then initiated his plan for the club to sign young players to develop and later sell for profit at a later date.
-Vale exited the cups in the early stages after coming up against tough opposition, exiting the FA Cup at the hands of Milton Keynes Dons, losing to Cardiff City in the League Cup and Preston North End in the League Trophy.
-They climbed up the league table under Page, reaching the outskirts of the play-offs by the end of February before a late season collapse saw them finish in 18th place.
+A run of six defeats resulted in a surprise resignation from manager Micky Adams on 18 September, and his assistant Rob Page took his place in the hot seat.
+Chairman Norman Smurthwaite then initiated his plan for the club to sign young players to develop and sell for profit later.
+Vale exited the cups in the early stages after coming up against tough opposition, exiting the FA Cup at the hands of Milton Keynes Dons, losing to Cardiff City in the League Cup and Preston North End in the Football League Trophy.
+They climbed up the league table under Page, reaching the outskirts of the play-offs by the end of February before a late-season collapse saw them finish in 18th place.